AdaCore/training_material/courses/rust_essentials/150_borrowing/01_shared.rst

 ----------------

 - Ownership transfer is not always practical
+  - Because cloning is expensive
+    - And moving data back and forth is cumbersome
-- Borrowing allows to access data
+- Borrowing allows access to data
-  - Without taking ownership of it
+  - Without taking ownership
   - Implemented using a reference
     - Denoted :rust:`&` or :rust:`&mut`

 .. note::

-    When no longer being used, borrowed data is not dropped because the reference do not own it
+    Borrowed data is not dropped when a reference is no longer used

 ---------------
 Local Borrows